Costa Serena’s Manila home port sets sail

 Cruising remains a relatively untapped market in the Philippines, with only a small percentage of Filipinos having experienced it.
 Mendoza positioned Costa Serena as a mid-level to slightly upscale offering, blending European style with localized touches.

-Inside, guests encounter an Italian-inspired design and service that has earned the ship the moniker “Italy at sea.”
-At the same time, Mendoza ensured that Filipino preferences were reflected in its offerings.
+Guests encounter Italian-inspired design and service earning for the ship the monicker, “Italy at sea.”
+At the same time, Filipino preferences were reflected in its fare.

 “This time, we requested that Filipino dishes always be included.
-That’s why the response has been much better.”
+And the response has been much better.”

-Mendoza admitted that he took a gamble when he accepted the charter offer in September 2024, describing himself as “too much of a risk-taker.”

-“When the offer was presented, I said yes on the same day.
-It was more of a gut feeling that it would be a hit in the market,” he said.